lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 Once a <abbr>QEF</abbr> election is made, the U.S. taxable investor must report in each fiscal year its pro rata share of the ordinary income and capital gains of the <abbr>PFIC</abbr>, and pay taxes on that amount regardless of whether the <abbr>PFIC</abbr> has made any distributions to the U.S. taxable investor.
 The benefit of this election, though, is that when the <abbr>PFIC</abbr> does make a distribution, such distribution is not subject to tax to the extent that it relates to amounts that the U.S. taxable investor has already paid taxes on.

-To make this election, though, the fund sponsor must ensure that any <abbr>PFIC</abbr>s that it invests in provides specified information on a “<abbr>PFIC</abbr> Annual Information Statement” to allow the U.S. taxable investors to calculate its share of the corporation’s ordinary earnings and net capital gains for the fiscal year.
+To make this election, though, the fund sponsor must ensure that any <abbr>PFIC</abbr> that it invests in provides specified information on a “<abbr>PFIC</abbr> Annual Information Statement” to allow the U.S. taxable investors to calculate its share of the corporation’s ordinary earnings and net capital gains for the fiscal year.
+This can be a point of some contention between the fund sponsor and the U.S. taxable investors, particularly if the investment strategy of the fund involves taking minority positions in portfolio companies rather than acquiring a controlling stake.

 ## Foreign tax-exempt investors